This post is in partnership with RLJ Entertainment.

 About a week after sending that letter, my mom and dad, who lived in a studio apartment at the time and had only a pull out sofa, awoke to a knock at the door.
 When they opened the door, there stood two little old people.
 The woman was holding a pie.

-Grandma Beulah handed my mother the homemade pie and asked, “Why did it take you so long to write us?!”
+Grandma Beulah handed my mother the homemade pie and asked, “Why did it take you so long to write to us?!”

 Charlotte the Great shared the story of Pretty Boy Floyd, a first cousin to Beulah.
 She also used to tell me over coffee about the work ethics of Beulah.
 She worked before the sun came up and long after it set.
 She beat rugs, made lye soap and had a hard life.